Fired Florissant officer facing assault charges

 Prosecutors announced those charged in a Wednesday morning news conference.

-The charges come two weeks after doorbell video showed the officer in an unmarked police vehicle strike an unarmed man and then taking him to the ground.
+The charges come two weeks after doorbell video showed the officer in an unmarked police vehicle strike an unarmed man and then take him to the ground.

+"The moment he turned his headlights towards that individual, that became a 4,000 pound missile," St. Charles County Prosecutor Tim Lohmar said.

+The case is being prosecuted by authorities in St. Charles County due to a conflict of interest in Wesley Bell’s office

 [Watch: 2nd video shows the moment a Florissant police officer hit an unarmed man with patrol car]

-The charges are in relation to both the alleged assault with the police car and once the man was on the ground on June 2.
-The case is being prosecuted by authorities in St. Charles County due to a conflict of interest in Wesley Bell’s office.
-St. Charles Prosecuting Attorney Tim Lohmar previously called the video "shocking and disturbing."
+The charges are in relation to both the alleged assault with the police car and once the man was on the ground.
+St. Charles Prosecuting Attorney Tim Lohmar previously called the on June 2 video "shocking and disturbing."

-"Immediately thereafter the victims, you see is knocked down, he's in tremendous pain and he's screaming.
+"Immediately thereafter the victim, you see is knocked down, he's in tremendous pain and he's screaming.
 He gets up and he tries to run away and realizes he can't do that.
 So he falls in the yard, which is just about six feet away from the point of impact.
-And he's on his back and you see officer smith before he tries to apprehend the victim he kicks him and later strikes him, Lohmar said during a press conference Wednesday.
+And he's on his back and you see officer Smith- before he tries to apprehend the victim- he kicks him and later strikes him," Lohmar said during a press conference Wednesday.
 "That would constitute the misdemeanor assault charges that we have filed."

+"The video evidence just proves that was patently false, that didn't happen that way," Lohmar said.

+In Missouri, there is a legal loophole that means officers cannot be charged with falsifying events in reports.

 Smith was fired last week.
-The other officers in the car remained on leave.
+The other officers in the car remain on leave.
 Fagan said he does not believe those officers did anything wrong but is continuing to investigate.

 Scott Rosenblum, Smith's attorney, said in a statement last week, "I believe what this detective did was simply an accident."
-He has not yet commented on today’s charges, but did say Smith had already been booked and released.
+He has not yet commented on Wednesday's charges, but did say Smith had already been booked and released.

-News 4 has learned Smith has been with the force for nine years and court records reveal he has been sued twice.
+News 4 has learned Smith has been with the department for nine years and court records reveal he has been sued twice.

 READ: Florissant officer fired after video shows him hitting unarmed man with vehicle